euclidprobe/euclidprobe.github.io/index.md

 ### NEW EUCLID PROBE VERSIONS!

 #### Pinout revised to SIG-GND-VCC
-Shipping November 14, 2021, the PCB board connector pinout has been updated to be SIG-GND-VCC to match most controller pinouts so that a premade straight-thru cable can be used instead of repinning a cable or making a custom cable.
+Shipping November 14, 2021, the PCB board connector pinout has been updated to be SIG-GND-VCC to match most controller pinouts so that a premade straight-thru cable can be used instead of re-pinning a cable or making a custom cable.

 #### M2.5 Self Tapping screws added to the kits
 In addition to the new pinout, we are including M2.5 size self tapping screws for plastic.
 This will make it easier to mount your Euclid to the provided mount designs with these screws, but still provide the option for tapping the PCB with M3 threads.